biggda76/investment_summarizer/README.md

 ## Authors

-This app was created by Bogdan Łaszyn
+This app was created by Bogdan Łaszyn.

 ---